jkresner/focusd/fxt/set/ptt/up/03_pol.md

 +
     1. /\`Elizabeth Bateman\`/
-    > No message was not sent between 6:30pm - 10am
+    > No email sent between 6:30pm - 10am
+    >
+    >
     > Not straight forward who the message was for the message was not intended solely for John
+    >
     > Contradict myself in the interview "Talk about suing them"
-    > This admission process was deceptive and I did not have a proper chance to answer thoroughly
+    > This admission process was deceptive and I did not have a proper chance to answer thoroughly,

 +
     1. /\`You may choose to ignore me\`/ /\`This isn't a game\`/
     > Service of notices + Stop gap + Garage

 +
     1. /\`pull the trigger\`/i
     2.